gnieh/bluelatex/CONTRIBUTING.md

     why this is a problem, and how the patch fixes the problem when applied.
 ```

+ - Make sure you read and understand and agree with the [Developer Certificate of Origin](http://developercertificate.org/) before contributing to this project,
  - Make sure you applied the [commit message guidelines](http://git-scm.com/book/ch5-2.html#Commit-Guidelines) we are using for this project,
  - Make sure you have added the necessary tests for your changes as described in the previous section,
+ - Make sure you added your full name in the CONTRIBUTORS file with the correct year,
  - Run _all_ the tests to assure nothing else was accidentally broken.